DiegoDogoo/DiegoWebsite/README.md

 I am hoping for this website to be something a little more personal rather than professional, but I still hope that this will serve as a strong introduction to my skills as a developer.

+The website is up and running at diego-garcia.dev for all interested.